talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Activities.md

 - `customers/*path` — matches `customers/123/orders`, `customers/456/profile`, etc., with the `path` capture set to e.g. `123/orders`, or `456/profile`.
 - `customers/*path` does **not** match `customers` since `*` captures must match at least one character.

 Captures can be retrieved from the {@link Activity.pathMatch} property, which is set as soon as the activity path property matches the current path.
-Internally, this is handled using the {@link ActivationPath.match} method, which can also be used to match paths manually.
+Internally, this is handled using the {@link NavigationPath.match} method, which can also be used to match paths manually.

 - {@ref Activity.pathMatch}
-- {@ref ActivationPath.match}
+- {@ref NavigationPath.match}

 **Path match handlers** — Path match handlers are used to handle path matches that are more complex, or which require asynchronous logic.
 A handler can be added by overriding the {@link Activity.handlePathMatchAsync} method.
-The method is called with the {@link ActivationPath.Match} object (or undefined) as the first parameter, and should return a promise that resolves when the activity is activated or deactivated.
+The method is called with the {@link NavigationPath.Match} object (or undefined) as the first parameter, and should return a promise that resolves when the activity is activated or deactivated.

 - {@ref Activity.handlePathMatchAsync}